MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

 ## Prerequisites

 * **CRM data** –  Accounts and contacts exported as .csv files from your CRM, such as Microsoft Dynamics or Salesforce.
-See [Required file formats](#required-file-formats) for details about what the files must include based on the type of CRM.
+See [Required CRM file formats](#required-crm-file-formats) for details about what the files must include based on the type of CRM.
 * **Data access** - You need access to unhashed ExternalCollaboratorIDs and unhashed Subject lines to view topics in your organization's Office 365 collaboration data, such as for email, meetings, instant messages, and unscheduled calls.
 * **Power BI Desktop** - Have the latest version of Power BI Desktop installed locally.
 If you have an earlier version of Power BI installed, uninstall it before installing the new version.
 Then go to [Get Power BI Desktop](https://www.microsoft.com/p/power-bi-desktop/9ntxr16hnw1t?activetab=pivot:overviewtab) to download and install the latest version.
 * **Permissions** - The Azure Templates admin must explicitly add people who want to view the Relationship Intelligence reports to the group or access control list for the configured Azure Analysis Services.